IndaPlus22/olleth-tmelm-project/README.md

 **macOS**
 1. Install Homebrew by following the instructions on the [Homebrew website](https://brew.sh).
-2. Open a Terminal window and enter the following command to install yt-dlp: brew install yt-dlp.
+2. Open a Terminal window and enter the following command to install yt-dlp: `brew install yt-dlp`.

 **Linux**